vipul2802/o365hq.com/content/services/ISO 27001 Assessment in Preparation Before the External Audit.md

 ### Client Responsibilities

 1. Provide all necessary access to the ISMS, related documentation, and personnel for the assessment.
-2. Review the findings and recommendations from the IT partner.
+2. Review the findings and recommendations from IT partner.
 3. Implement recommended actions to close identified gaps and enhance the ISMS.
 4. Organize for the external audit based on the assessment report.